Aubrey O’Day Exposes Chest In Barely-There Heart Top

 “Giving @lilkimthequeenbee vibes,” noted an Instagram user.

-And while the singer has been sharing lots of edited images in her social media feed, she recently shared a rare “real life” selfie, as she called it.
+While the singer has been sharing lots of edited images in her social media feed, she recently shared a rare “real life” selfie, as she called it.
 The photo showed her rocking a Baywatch swimsuit.
 The one-piece was arguably too small, as her sideboob was left on display.
 The photo was not edited, giving followers a look at her natural beauty.

 #HappyHalloween @FashionNova @thekaplantwins #baywatch pic.twitter.com/Rfiiw8MtHN